Coiin-Op/big_library_brain/README.md

 This system scans large directories, classifies files using embeddings + LLMs, and organizes them into structured categories.

 It is designed for scale, efficiency, and reliability.

-arxiv_harvester.py <---------this is a script to go online and download scientific technical papers to go in the library
 ---

 ## 🔥 Core Features